-EY will put such request on hold for a reasonable delay in order to notify the supervisory authority competent for the Controller and the lead supervisory authority for this Processor Policy prior to disclosing the data to the requesting authority.
+EY will put such request on hold for a reasonable delay in order to notify the supervisory authority competent for the Controller and the Autoriteit Persoonsgegevens (together the competent supervisory authorities) for this Processor Policy prior to disclosing the data to the requesting authority.
 EY shall clearly inform the competent supervisory authorities about the request, including information about the data requested, the requesting authority and the legal basis for the disclosure.